 “Using the Earthly City: Ecclesiology and Political Action in Augustine.”
 In progress.

-“Between the Two Cities: Augustine's Theology of the Jews and Judaism.”
-In progress.
+“Israel between the Two Cities: Augustine’s Theology of the Jews and Judaism.”
+Under review.

 Article entry for “Augustine of Hippo,” in Daniel J. Treier and Walter A. Elwell, eds., Evangelical Dictionary of Theology, 3rd ed.
 (Grand Rapids, MI: Baker Academic).
 Forthcoming.

 “The Spirit’s Self-Testimony: Pneumatology in Basil of Caesarea and Augustine of Hippo,” in Spirit of God: Christian Renewal in the Community of Faith, ed.
 Jeffrey W. Barbeau and Beth Felker Jones (Downers Grove, IL: IVP Academic, 2015).

 “How Does God Relate to the World?” in Gary M. Burge and David Lauber, eds., Theology Questions Everyone Asks: Christian Faith in Plain Language (Downers Grove, IL: IVP Academic, 2014), 64-79.

 Review of Augustine, City of God (Books 1-10), trans.
 William Babcock, in Themelios 38 (2013): 290-91.